ioannisbat/BALab-Contributions/content/projects/sqo-oss.md

 order to extract quantifiable measurements of its quality.
 The project will deliver:

-A plug-in based quality assessment platform, featuring a web and an IDE front-end.
+A plug-in based quality assessment platform, featuring a web and an idE front-end.
 An enhanced set of software metrics that will take into account quality indicators from data that is present in a project’s repository, but not yet used for quality assessment.
 A publicly available league of open source software applications, categorised by their quality characteristics.
 A methodology that will allow European SMEs to leverage the availability of quality-assessed open source software in the development of horizontal and vertical applications and the provision of value-added services.